frkosurf/voot-specification/VOOT.md

 2. Retrieve the list of people belonging to a certain group;
 3. Retrieve information about the user.

-The API calls can make use of `@me` which can be used as a placeholder for the actual user identifier that authorized the client to access the VOOT provider.
-This only works when the application uses OAuth 2.0, as the access token used by the client is bound to the user that authorized it.
+For the API calls one has to specify the user identifier for which the information is retrieved.
+For API calls using OAuth 2.0 the `@me` placeholder identifier MUST be supported which is replaced in the provider with the actual user identifier that authorized the client to act on its behalf.
+With this placeholder the client accessing information about the user does not need to know the unique identifier of the user at the provider.

 For Basic Authentication an actual user identifier and group identifier MUST be specified, `@me` is not supported here.
-It is out of scope how the client obtains the identifiers.
+It is out of scope how the client obtains the identifiers of the users and groups.

 If the user `john` authorized a client to act on its behalf (with OAuth 2.0), the following calls have identical results: